 The course sequences in the chart below represent the traditional progression at each level.
 While students may take courses in any grade, they must follow the recommended sequence.
 For example, a student may take Algebra I as a senior or Calculus as a sophomore, depending upon preparation.
 However, students must complete Algebra I, Geometry, and Algebra II, or their equivalent, before advancing to other math courses.
-Note that the courses listed under "Electives" do not satisfy mathematics distribution graduation requirements.
+Please note the courses listed under "Electives" do not satisfy the mathematics graduation requirements.